 I leave feeling relaxed and wish I could stay there longer.
 Despite my busy morning, I feel as if I’ve been lounging all day.
 I look forward to the rest of the sessions, though they’re slow-moving, I already know I’ll want to continue on to beginner yoga and so forth.
 These, of course, might be my famous last words.

-At this time I propose a campus-wide, synchronized Savasana.
-Just stop and drop at, say, 2:00pm daily.
+I propose a nationwide synchronized Savasana.
+Just stop and drop at, say, 2:00 p.m.
+EST daily.
 Until my next experience, Namaste.